 Adopting a SASE framework has many advantages for today’s businesses.

-Reduced Complexity: Numerous security capabilities can be combined including branch FWaaS, Secure Web Gateway, ZTNA, CASB and advanced threat prevention capabilities such as sandboxing, to name a few.
+- Reduced Complexity: Instead of managing multiple point products, networking and numerous security capabilities can be managed from a single service, including branch FWaaS, Secure Web Gateway, ZTNA, CASB, DLP, advanced threat prevention and SD-WAN.

 - Flexibility: Delivered from the cloud and installed with your current infrastructure, a SASE architecture is platform agnostic, enabling the most flexible security framework possible.
 This flexibility also makes it easy for businesses to scale up their security infrastructure as they grow.

 - Cost Savings: Consolidating security services introduces management efficiencies when there is no need for multiple purchasing cycles and the overhead of managing disparate management consoles.

 - Performance Improvements: Through a combination of optimized connectivity delivered by SD-WAN and a global network of PoPs for delivering full-stack security services, users connecting to latency-sensitive apps such as web conferencing and remote support services will see a better quality of experience (QoE).